Kids Sea Camp magic: It’s not the destination; it’s the journey. Well, maybe not so much!

 “Hi Rod,” says Margo, “How are you guys doing?”

-I had actually had left a message for Margo on her voicemail earlier, to let her know not to be looking for the MacDonald’s the following morning in Los Angeles where we were supposed to meet them.
+I had left a message on her voicemail around 11:00PM, to let her know what happened and not to be looking for the MacDonald’s the following morning in Los Angeles where we were supposed to meet them.
 “Oh we’ve had better moments,” I cheerily replied.

 Well, without skipping a beat, Margo says the following.
 “Rod, this is what you are going to do.
-Since you left your message for me, I have been on the phone with a travel agent I know in “Guam”.
+Since you left your message for me, I have been on the phone with my air travel consolidator Lennie.
+She is in Guam.

 “Guam?”
 I reply.

-With all the confidence of a field general or an NFL quarterback, she replies, “Yes Guam.
-Her name is Enna and we have already figured out your alternative route.
-You ready to write this down?”
+With all the confidence of an NFL quarterback, she replies, “Yes Guam, that’s why she answered the phone” You ready to write this down?”

-As I am jotting down our new incredulous travel plans, I’m thinking; who is this person on the other end of the phone?
-I know Margo runs this great little company with a loyal following of families, some of whom have traveled on as many as 14 Kids Sea Camp adventures.
-She is in the Scuba Diving Hall of Fame with over 7,000 dives to her credit.
-But I did not know she was this magic tactical travel guru that must clearly have a mobile travel console where she quite literally could reroute planes in order to ensure that her clients were not going to miss their Kids Sea Camp destiny.
-Actually, Margo has worked as a travel agent for over 20 years and from the instructions that were to follow, clearly, she is a good one.
+As I jotted down our new, unbelievable travel plans, I wondered, Who is this person on the other end of the phone?
+I knew Margo ran this great little company with a loyal following of families, some of whom had traveled with her for 14+ years.
+She’s in the Scuba Diving Hall of Fame with thousands of youth diver certifications to her credit.
+But I didn’t know she was a magical tactical travel guru too.
+It was as if she had a mobile travel console and could literally reroute planes to ensure her clients didn’t miss their Kids Sea Camp destiny.
+(Actually, Margo had worked as an airline reservations for 15 years, and it showed!)

 Real Kids Sea Camp Magic

-We arrive 2 hours and 45 minutes before our flight is to leave.
-Not so fast, remember they say you need to be at the airport at 3 hours before departure.
-Well, we could have used that 15 minutes because after ticketing, customs, and security we find ourselves running through the airport terminal with belt and sandals in hand and are informed by the gate staff that if we had come 15 seconds later, the door would have been shut.
-As we all know, once the door is shut, it’s SHUT!
+We arrived two hours and 45 minutes before our flight.
+Not so fast!
+Remember, they say you need to be at the airport three hours before departure.
+The gate staff sternly informed us that if we’d arrived 15 seconds later, the door would have been closed.
+And as we all know, once that door is closed, it’s closed!
+I did not tell Margo.

-We are now sitting on the plane, entirely exhausted and we haven’t even started our trip yet and Carol says, “You think our luggage will make it?”
+We were now sitting on the plane, completely exhausted, and the trip hadn’t even started yet.
+Carol said, “Do you think our luggage will make it?”

-Now at this point, I have inflicted enough stress on my wife, so, of course, I answered, “Yes, I’m sure it will be fine.”
+At that point, I’d inflicted enough stress on my wife, so, of course, I answered, “Yes, I’m sure it will be fine.”

-Carol wasn’t buying it either, but just shut her eyes as did I. Our travel from Toronto to Denver to Japan was uneventful thankfully and we got to fly on a brand new Dreamliner.
-This was a great experience as our kids got to watch unlimited movies allowing Carol and me to grab some restless, but much-needed sleep.
+Carol wasn’t buying it, but she just closed her eyes, as did I. Our travel from Toronto to Denver to Japan was thankfully uneventful, and we even got to fly on a brand new Dreamliner.
+This was a great experience, as the kids watched unlimited movies, allowing Carol and me to grab some restless but much-needed sleep.

-So we arrive safely in the land of the rising sun and get the unexpected bonus of having a stamp in our passports that says Japan, super!
-While waiting to leave for Guam, I decide to text Margo to let her know that the MacDonald’s had successfully made it this far.
-I thought if there was any difficulty with our tight connection in Guam, Margo knowing this, might prove beneficial.
-Remember this little detail.
+We arrived safely in the land of the rising sun and got the unexpected bonus of a “Japan” stamp in our passports—bonus!
+While waiting for our flight to Guam, I texted Margo to let her know the MacDonalds had made it this far.
+I figured if there were any issues with our tight connection in Guam, Margo’s awareness might be helpful.
+She responded, “Make sure when you arrive in Guam to go through the transit line—you have a tight connection.”
+Remember that little detail.

-We may have been the last team to arrive but based on our next two weeks in YAP and Palau with Kids Sea Camp, Margo, and her team, the MacDonald family won the million-dollar prize.
-A few days later when we were diving with the celestial manta rays for our first time, we realized just how close we came to missing a trip of a lifetime, somehow it was more amazing, more humbling, and dare I say a bit sweeter.
+Based on our next two weeks in Yap and Palau with Kids Sea Camp, Margo and her team, the MacDonald family won the million-dollar prize. when we were diving with the celestial manta rays and then touring the Rock Islands, we realized just how close we’d come to missing the trip of a lifetime.

-From the MacDonald family, Carol, William, Lily, and me, we would just like to thank Margo and Tom (Margo’s husband and partner), and don’t forget Enna, the Guam travel agent, from the bottom of our hearts.
-We will definitely be back next year!
+From the MacDonald family—Carol, William, Lily, and me—we’d like to thank Margo and Tom (Margo’s husband), from the bottom of our hearts.